 The Costs of Traditional Burials

-You can avoid embalming costs ($725+) if you choose cremation services.
+You can avoid embalming costs (typically $725+) if you choose cremation services.
 If you aren’t planning on doing cremation within 24 hours, it’s likely your state will still require it, but with pre-planning, your cremation process can be ready whenever that time comes with direct cremation services.
 Eliminate stress and worry so that you can focus on the more important emotional needs of that moment.

 Viewing Space & Preparations